 Dyspraxic characters; not exactly a common topic is it?
 Not surprising as there aren’t many characters who actually have dyspraxia.
 With this page, I hope to bring them all together.
 Not only those confirmed characters but the ones who show potential too.
 We do like to speculate which characters out there could be dyspraxic and I like to offer my thoughts.
+After all, dyspraxia is a combination of human traits and it is possible that characters can be given these traits by a simple case of chance.
+This whole project is to bring to light how we with dyspraxia can relate to a character on a personal level.
+In short, I’m not saying these characters are actually dyspraxic but they show certain signs of dyspraxia.

 ⚠Warning: Minor Spoilers Ahead!⚠